Orthmox/alx-low_level_programming/0x02-functions_nested_loops/README.md

 9-times_table.c file prints the 9 times table using times_table function Function add adds two integers
 10-add.c adds two integers using add function
+Function print_to_98 prints natural numbers from n to 98 11-print_to_98.c prints natural numbers from n to 98 using the print_to_98 fumction